 What is business insurance?

 Business insurance can cover you against losses if things go wrong in the course of your business activities.
-It can include cover for being sued for compensation, damage to your commercial premises, cyber attacks and more.
+It can include cover for being sued for compensation, damage to your commercial premises, and more.

 Frequently asked questions